abugnais/CodingChallenge/Telecom API.md

     /**
      * many to one
-     * refers to the user
+     * refers to the customer
      */
     private $customer;
 }